 - Heavier than all the Shark upright models listed above.

 Dyson Ball MultiFloor 2

-The Dyson Multi Floor 2 upright vacuum is a powerful upright designed to seamlessly transition across multi-surface flooring.
+The Dyson Multi Floor 2 is a powerful upright designed to seamlessly transition across multi-surface flooring.
 This model uses the same cyclone technology that Dyson is known for.

 It’s about 2 lbs lighter than the Dyson Animal 2 and comes with similar accessories—the high reach wand, washable lifetime filter, stair tool, and combination too.

 - Swivel steering with the Dyson ball design

 - Lighter than the Dyson Ball Animal 2 upright model